ludolf/ludolfc/README.md

 Variable names can contain all word characters, digits and underscore `_`.
 A varible name must not start with a digit.

-Unicode characters `ěščřžťďýáíéúůüöäñĚŠČŘŽŤĎÝÁÍÉÚŮÜÖÄÑß` are allowed.
+Unicode characters `ěščřžťďýáíéúůüöäňñĚŠČŘŽŤĎÝÁÍÉÚŮÜÖÄŇÑß` are allowed.

 Variable names are case-sensitive.